top of page

 To provide an inclusive, effective and ambitious careers strategy which raises pupil aspirations, unlocks their potential and ensures that they have the individual skills, values and qualifications to make informed choices and be successful in further education, training and employment.

-Meet our Careers Adviser
+Meet our Careers Advisers

-How to contact Miss Patel
+Miss Patel

-Miss Patel can be contacted via school.
+Ms Davidson and Miss Patel can be contacted via school.

 StDamians_K_Patel_edited.png